Sahilj11/Learning-notes/Notes/MCA/1st Sem/SE/Software Testing.md

 4. **Sandwich (Hybrid) Integration Testing:**
    - **Approach:** This strategy combines both top-down and bottom-up integration testing.
 It involves integrating some modules from the top down while integrating others from the bottom up.
    - **Advantages:** It balances the advantages of both top-down and bottom-up approaches, allowing for a more comprehensive testing approach that addresses issues at various levels.

-These integration strategies differ in their approach to combining modules and are chosen based on the project's needs

 #### Regression testing